oxc-project/javascript-parser-in-rust/blog/grammar.md

 It is stated as such in `#sec-class-definitions` with just a `Node: A class definition is always strict mode code.`

-It is easy to declare strict mode by associating it with function scopes, but a `class` declaration does not have a scope, we need do keep an extra state just for parsing classes.
+It is easy to declare strict mode by associating it with function scopes, but a `class` declaration does not have a scope, we need to keep an extra state just for parsing classes.

 ```rust reference
 https://github.com/swc-project/swc/blob/f9c4eff94a133fa497778328fa0734aa22d5697c/crates/swc_ecma_parser/src/parser/class_and_fn.rs#L85